Astrolux MF 04 flashlight review:

 - Weight Astrolux MF04 empty: 1290 gr / 2.84 lb.

 - Weight Astrolux MF04- with Samsung Q30*4: 1460 grams / 3.2 lb.

-Compared to the BLF GT, the head is the same!
-So in theory they would "throw" the same as well, unless of course there is a different emitter and driver used..... which there is.
-Check the pics below for comparion.
+Compared to the Lumintop BLF GT, the head is the same!
+So in theory they would “throw” the same, unless of course there is a different emitter and driver used….. which there is.
+Check the pics below for comparison.